The end of the Brexit transition period on 31 December 2020 means that UK businesses are now obliged to comply with the new rules.

 The following information is required when applying for an EORI number:

-- VAT number and effective date of registration (for companies which are VAT registered)
+- VAT number and effective date of registration (for companies that are VAT registered)

 - National Insurance number (for individuals or sole traders)